turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 Save the file.

-#### Rack, In Brief

-There's a standard named Rack that's used by most Ruby web frameworks, including both Sinatra and Rails.
-It's a small interface that each framework follows.

-This allows the community to share tools across frameworks.
-The Puma web server, for instance, supports Rack applications.
-So that means it can run either Sinatra or Rails apps without knowing anything more than the fact that they adhere to the Rack interface.

-Let's take advantage of Rack to run our application.

 #### Creating `config.ru`

-Rack applications have a file in their project root named `config.ru`.
-When a Rack-compatible server is told to load the application, it'll try to run this file.
-Despite having the extension `.ru`, it's just another Ruby file.
+Rack is the tool that will actually run our application.
+Rack applications have a file in their project root named `config.ru` that tells Rack how to load the application.

-Your `idea_box` project directory should now look like this:
+Your `idea_box` project directory should currently look like this:

 ```plain
 idea_box/